 Rather than seeing chores as something negative that takes up valuable time, chores can be the source of some rather special moments within the family.
 You can even make chores fun.
 Just as young children keen to help will get a self-esteem boost from helping, teenagers may take the opportunity to open up while working on a task with you.

 Teaching your kids how to do chores may take a fair bit of time and energy, and perhaps even a little patience.
 Rest assured, it will be worth it when your child can do things themselves and you can finally take five minutes to sit back, relax and drink a whole cup of hot tea.
 Bliss.

 15. It makes kids feel included and valued

 Taking part in household chores can help children feel important and valued.
 This is because they are given a responsibility, just like the responsibilities that adults and older kids have.
 With this, they have the opportunity to prove themselves in the home.

 Simply being trusted to carry out a household chore to a good standard is a self-esteem booster in children.
 It shows that you appreciate their effort, their ability, and their participation at home.

 Completing chores requires planning, remembering instructions, and making links in their actions.
-For example, the skills needed to sweep the floor are similar to those needed to mop.
-With practice, children can figure out how to complete chores that once seemed complicated.
-This encourages them to take on bigger, more challenging chores in other areas.
+For example, the skills needed to brush the floor are similar to those needed to mop.
+With practice, children are able to figure out how to complete tasks that once seemed complicated.
+This encourages them to take on bigger, more challenging tasks in other areas.

 17. They help kids understand more about money and earning